Back to All Events

 The Annual CRN Conference will be held in University College Dublin this year on Thursday 4th December 2025, in collaboration with the UCD Childhood and Human Development Research Centre (UCD CHilD-RC).

-The theme of the conference isAdvancing Research on Social Determinants of Child Health in Ireland: Insights for Improving Outcomes’.
+The theme of the conference isAdvancing Research on Social Determinants of Child Health and Well-being in Ireland: Insights for Improving Outcomes’.

 Children and young people’s health and wellbeing are shaped not only by healthcare but by a wide range of social determinants, including poverty, housing, education, family circumstances, and community environments.
 These factors influence the opportunities and challenges that children and young people face as they grow.
 In Ireland and Northern Ireland, addressing these determinants is critical for tackling persistent inequalities and ensuring that all children and young people can thrive.